atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 Lord Woburn to Mr. Wilmot.

-I have been in a mosl disagreeable Situation.
+I have been in a most disagreeable Situation.
 Evelyn returned a few days ago in deep mourning for a lady who has left him all her fortune; a fortune large enough to justify his pretensions to lady Charlotte. -- He spoke, and was refused. — I leave you to imagine, for I cannot describe the agitation I felt before he made his overtures, and the joy which his departure from the castle gave me, in consequence of his being repulsed as a lover. -- However, lady Charlotte and I have not yet mentioned fo important an event to each other, though we are upon the most friendly termsi — she goes to London in a few days. — I Seized a moment, when her Setting osfwas mentioned -- -- -- -- with Something like regret, if She is